ppy/osu-wiki/wiki/Gameplay/Multiplayer/en.md

 ### Matches

-In the middle, there are rows displaying available matches.
+Covering the middle of the screen is a list of available matches.

-The player slots on the right side can have three different colours:
+A variety of information is displayed about each lobby.
+For example, the player slots to the right can have three different colours:

 | Colour | Description |
 | :-: | :-- |